ravi-kumar-maury/Sentiment_analyzer/README.md

 # sentiment_analyzer
-a simple program  which analyze the sentiment of tweets
+a simple program  which analyze the sentiment of twitter tweets